noamteyssier/seqpls/README.md

 It accepts FASTQ files (compressed or uncompressed) and lets you match on regular expressions or fixed strings on either the R1, R2 or both.

+It is very fast - but don't use it because using [bqtools](https://github.com/arcinstitute/bqtools) on [binseq](https://github.com/arcinstitute/binseq) is significantly better.

 ## Installation

 ```bash